-The M.A.S./M.A./M.S. degrees are offered as terminal degrees in seventeen departments and programs: African Studies, American Studies, Applied Physics, Archaeological Studies, Computational Biology and Bioinformatics, Computer Science, East Asian Studies, Engineering and Applied Science, English, European and Russian Studies, Global Affairs, History, International and Development Economics (IDE), Music, Near Eastern Languages and Civilizations, Public Health, and Statistics.
+The M.A.S./M.A./M.S. degrees are offered as terminal degrees in eighteen departments and programs: African Studies, American Studies, Applied Physics, Archaeological Studies, Computational Biology and Bioinformatics, Computer Science, East Asian Studies, Engineering and Applied Science, English, European and Russian Studies, Global Affairs, History, History of Science and Medicine, International and Development Economics (IDE), Music, Near Eastern Languages and Civilizations, Public Health, and Statistics.

 The residence and tuition requirements for a terminal M.A.S./M.A./M.S. degree are a minimum of one year of full tuition and course work in residence in one-year programs, or a minimum of two years of full tuition and course work in residence in two-year programs.
 For information about which departments offer one-year programs and which offer two-year programs, see the department listings.